InfusionBot/Welcome-Bot/README.md

 > https://discord.com/oauth2/authorize?scope=bot&client_id=848459799783669790&permissions=0

 Note that when you add the bot without a `pre-made` role, you will need to give it one with the necessary required permissions.

+## Setting up the channel
+You have to have a channel named `new-members` or `general`, the bot will check for channel named `new-members` but if it does not exist it will use channel `general`.

 ## Botlists
 Discord welcome bot can be found on different Botlist sites.